milkeryildirim/dummy-insurance-service/README.md

 ### 1. API-First Approach

 The API contract is the single source of truth.
-All data transfer objects (DTOs) and controller interfaces are generated from a modular OpenAPI 3 specification located in `/src/main/resources/api/`.
+All data transfer objects (DTOs) and controller interfaces are generated from a modular OpenAPI 3 specification located in the `contract` module at `/src/main/resources/api/`.
 This ensures the implementation always adheres to the documented contract.

+### 2. Multi-Module Architecture

+The project is split into two Maven modules:

+- **Contract Module**: Contains only the OpenAPI specifications, published as a reusable artifact
+- **Application Module**: Contains the business logic implementation that depends on the contract

+This separation enables:

+- Independent versioning of API contracts
+- Reuse of contracts by external services
+- Clear separation between API design and implementation

-### 2. Packaging by Feature
+### 3. Packaging by Feature

 Instead of traditional packaging-by-layer (e.g., `controller`, `service`), the project is organized by functional features (e.g., `customer`, `policy`, `claim`).
 This provides high cohesion and modularity, making the codebase easier to navigate and scale.

-### 3. Layered Architecture
+### 4. Layered Architecture

 The application follows a classic three-layer architecture within each feature package: